 Participative leaders encourage group members to participate but retain the final say in the decision-making process.
 Group members feel engaged in the process and are more motivated and creative.
 Democratic leaders tend to make followers feel like they are an important part of the team, which helps foster commitment to the goals of the group.

-Delegative Leadership (Laissez-Faire)
+Delegative Leadership

 Researchers found that children under delegative leadership, also known as laissez-faire leadership, were the least productive of all three groups.
 The children in this group also made more demands on the leader, showed little cooperation, and were unable to work independently.